How to Get to Garibaldi Lake Without a Car From Vancouver, BC

 Barrier Lake near Garibaldi Lake, British Columbia

-A photo of Barrier Lake near Garibaldi Lake Campground by Ryan Octosa (2022)
+A photo of Barrier Lake near Garibaldi Lake Campground, by orryan

 Waterfall near Barrier Lake and Garibaldi Lake, British Columbia